dleemiller/fizzbuzz-forever/README.md

 - It uses tools so you know it's probably gonna be right
 - Once you drop the phrase *fizzbuzz agentic workflow* on them, you're hired

-> [!WARNING]
+> [!IMPORTANT]
-> 600 Million parameters of raw FizzBuzz-ing power?
-Not coincidentally, that's numberwang!
+> 600 Million parameters of raw fizzbuzz-ing power?
+That's numberwang.

 ## FizzBuzz ~~Simplified~~ Streamlined